 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

-- 2 good-quality pork sausage, meat squeezed from the skins and cut into chunks
+- 2 good-quality pork sausages, meat squeezed from the skins and cut into chunks

 - 1 garlic clove, crushed